shiv248/LangGraphPy-x-ReactJS/README.md

 Our communication exchanges:
 ![coms xc](https://raw.githubusercontent.com/shiv248/fluffy-dollop/refs/heads/master/par-atom.png)
-Find out more about what each function does from the comments in the codebase.
+Find out more about what each function does from the comments in the codebase, or see the exchange in action in the [demo](https://github.com/shiv248/LangGraphPy-x-ReactJS?tab=readme-ov-file#demo).

 ### Frontend
 The frontend has a few features to get the ball rolling: